Tips & Advice for Owning & Maintaining Your Heat Pump

 After increasing the required room temperature, a flame should appear on the stat screen which sends a run signal to your heat pump provided the required temperature is above the current room temperature.

-For a 2 or 3 story house a stat for each floor level works best with heat pumps, as heat pumps don’t run economically with constant start and stop cycles.
+For a 2 or 3-story house, a room stat for each floor level works best with heat pumps, as heat pumps don’t run economically with constant start and stop cycles which can occur with units that don’t have a buffer tank installed.
 Room stats in every room can lead to excessive heat pump start cycles causing higher running costs.
-If you have stats fitted in all rooms, setting them to the same temperature will reduce excessive heat pump start stop cycles which keep your running costs down.
-With exception to bungalows where bedroom stats may be needed for lower temperatures for comfort levels.
+If you have stats fitted in all rooms, setting them to the same temperature will reduce excessive heat pump start-stop cycles which keep your running costs down.
+With the exception of bungalows where bedroom stats may be needed for lower temperatures for comfort levels.

 Heat pumps should be left on all the year including Summer and Holidays.
-Reduced temperatures on the room stats for the summer will keep the heat pump in standby for the heat emitters and the pump will only operate for the heating of the hot water.
+Reduced temperatures on the room stats for the summer will keep the heat pump on standby for the heat emitters and the pump will only operate for the heating of the domestic hot water.

-Room stats showing a pad lock symbol on the screen indicates that the screen is locked, and no temperate adjustments are allowable.
-In most cases by pressing and holding both the up and down arrows at the same time for 5 seconds will disable the lock allowing temperature change.
+Room stats showing a padlock symbol on the screen indicates that the screen is locked, and no temperate adjustments are allowable.
+In most cases pressing and holding both the up and down arrows at the same time for 5 seconds will disable the lock allowing temperature change.

 The location of the room stats is important for accurate room temperatures, preferably not in direct sunlight or close to exterior doors which can cause an inaccurate temperature reading and can result in inaccurate room temperatures.